-GEOG2131 or GEOG2132
+Pre-requisite: GEOG2131 or GEOG2132

 - An overview of recreation and leisure. - The connections between globalisation, mobility and tourism.
-And the growth of mass tourism. - The urban tourism system including a classification of the main elements and its role in urban renewal. - The goals, principles and practice of sustainable tourism including its emergence from the concept sustainable development. - The characteristics of ecotourism and a critical assessment of selected case studies.
+And the growth of mass tourism. - The urban tourism system including a classification of the main elements and its role in urban renewal. - The goals, principles and practice of sustainable tourism including its emergence from the concept sustainable development. - The characteristics of ecotourism and a critical assessment of selected case studies. - A critical analysis an analytical framework for analysing the balance between resource use and sustainability in the Caribbean tourism. - The changing approaches to tourism planning as well the main aspects on the planning process, including local community participation. - An advanced insight into the contested nature of tourism developments and the ways that socio-political factors render some tourist spaces as zones of exclusion and marginalisation. - Introduction to the components, goals and challenges associated with conducting an

-- A critical analysis an analytical framework for analysing the balance between resource use and sustainability in the Caribbean tourism. - The changing approaches to tourism planning as well the main aspects on the planning process, including local community participation.. - An advanced insight into the contested nature of tourism developments and the ways that socio-political factors render some tourist spaces as zones of exclusion and marginalisation. - Introduction to the components, goals and challenges associated with conducting an Environmental Impact Assessment.
-The role of certification programmes as measures of sustainability in tourist development practices. - The nature and outcomes of connections between the agriculture and tourism sector with specific emphasis on the experiences of Jamaica. - The role sex tourism plays in shaping social and economic landscapes and, by extension, the identity of places. - The concept of vulnerability from multiple perspectives including the vulnerability of the tourism industry to external shocks, natural hazards, the impact of crime and health related challenges.
+Environmental Impact Assessment.
+The role of certification programmes as measures of sustainability in tourist development practices.

+- The nature and outcomes of connections between the agriculture and tourism sector with specific emphasis on the experiences of Jamaica. - The role sex tourism plays in shaping social and economic landscapes and, by extension, the identity of places. - The concept of vulnerability from multiple perspectives including the vulnerability of the tourism industry to external shocks, natural hazards, the impact of crime and health related challenges.
-aluation.

-• 2 hours writ ten examination 50%
+• 2 hours writte en examination 50%

-• Course Wor k: 50%
+• Course Work 50%

 • One 1-hour in-course test 20%

-• Tourism development plan 20%
+• Tourism development plan 1 20%

 • Multimedia presentation 5%

 • Tutorial essay 5%

-GEOG3331 GEOGRAPHY OF THE CARIBBEAN(3 Credits)Semester 1Level 3 Pre-requisites: Any Three of [GEOG2131, GEOG2132, GEOG2231, GEOG2232] Course Content: This course covers the following topics: Introduction to Caribbean Geography The Caribbean Environment The Caribbean as a Social and Economic Space Morbidity and Mortality: Geographical Dimensions of Caribbean Health Evaluation: • 2 hours written e • Course Work: One 1-H Project examination 50% 50% nour in-course test 20% 30% GEOG3333 URBAN & REGIONAL PLANNING(3 Credits)Semester 2Level 3 Pre-requisite: GEOG2131 Course Content: This course covers the following topics: Introduction to Urban & Regional Planning History and Evolution of Planning in Britain The Seers Planning in the Americas Theories of Planning Water and Sanitation Strategies for Housing the Urban Poor
+GEOG3331 GEOGRAPH Y OF THE CAR E CARIBBEAN (3 Credits) Semester 1 Level 3

+Pre-requisites: Any Three of [GEOG2131, GEOG2132, GEOG2231,

+Introduction to Caribbean Geography

+The Caribbean Environment

+The Caribbean as a Social and Economic Space

+Morbidity and Mortality: Geographical Dimensions of Caribbean Health

+• 2 hours written examination 50% • Course Work: 50%

+One 1-hour in-course test 20% Project 30%

+GEOG3333 URBAN & REGIONAL PLANNING

+Pre-requisite: GEOG2131

+- Introduction to Urban & Regional Planning

+- History and Evolution of Planning in Britain

+- The Seers

+- Planning in the Americas

+- Theories of Planning

+- Water and Sanitation

+- Strategies for Housing the Urban Poor

 - The Global Urban Energy Crisis

 - Urban Safety and Security

 - Adapting Cities to Climate Change

-- 2 hours written examination 50%
+• 2 hours written examination 50%

-Course Work: 50%
+• Course Work: 50%

-One 1-hour in-course test 15%
+• One 1-hour in-course test 15%

-- Written tutorial assignment 25%

-- Tutorial multimedia presentation 10%
+Written tutorial assignment 25%Tutorial multimedia presentation 10%